 The beach is vast, so you won't have a problem finding a spot no matter what time of day you arrive.

-Honeymoon Island State Park, Florida
+10. Honeymoon Island State Park, Florida

 Just an hour and a half away from Orlando, Honeymoon Island has been rated one of the top ten beaches in America for four years running.
 This beach is off the coast of Dunedin, FL, and is truly a wonderful place to spend a day at the beach.

-The best thing about this beach is that it is clean with beautiful white sand, much like the beaches of Florida that you see in postcards.
 You can relax on the beach or swim in the Gulf of Mexico, but there are also plenty of other things to do, such as biking, horseshoes, picnicking, and volleyball.

-Caladesi Island State Park, Florida
+11. Caladesi Island State Park, Florida

 Caladesi Island State Park is just under two hours away from Orlando.
-If you want to see the true beautify of Florida, Caladesi is definitely a must-visit.
+If you want to see the true beauty of Florida, Caladesi is definitely a must-visit.
 To get to Caladesi Island, you have to take a ferry, making it a bit of a more extended trip.
 However, it is well worth the effort.

 The beach at Caladesi Island State Park is famous for being America's Best by Dr. Beach in 2008.
 It can be reached by a 20-minute boat ride from Honeymoon Island.
 Caladesi Island State Park is a peaceful place with pathways that wind through the dunes, palms that stand up to the sea breezes, and birds everywhere.
 It truly is paradise.